sumon-ray/Bookify-Server/README.md

 DO NOT TOUCH MAIN BRANCH🌿
 1. Always pull the code from development branch before start your working.
-2. Do not push on main branch
+2. Do not push directly on the main branch.

 ##WHY IT NEEDS❓